Phonics Friends

 An Enhanced Learning Experience for Children with Auditory Dyslexia.

-Over seven weeks, I teamed up with three other product designers to address the lack of effective educational tools for young children with learning disabilities.
-We focused on improving phonemic awareness in 3 to 5-year-olds with auditory dyslexia through a tailored learning experience.
-Our multi-modal solution includes a specialized book, interactive pen, and digital app that students use altogether.
-We tested our prototypes with two elementary students and one teacher assistant to gather feedback, which we used to refine our products.
+Over seven weeks, I teamed up with three other product designers to address the lack of educational tools for young children with learning disabilities.
+My team and I developed a multi-modal learning system consisting of a book, interactive pen, and a digital app to improve phonemic awareness in 3-5 year-olds with auditory dyslexia.

 project type